 League of American Bicyclists Bicycle Friendly Community program

-The rapid pace of bicycle improvement–related activity along with DelDOT-scheduled infrastructure projects in Newark give us a great deal of hope that, with its 2022 reapplication, LAB will recognize Newark as the first silver-level Bicycle Friendly Community in the state.
+The rapid pace of bicycle improvement–related activity along with several DelDOT-completed infrastructure projects in Newark over the past four years helped the city become recognized by LAB, with its 2023 reapplication, as the first silver-level BFC in the state.

 Everyday biking-support programs